100mslive/100ms-web-v1/README.md

-# 100mslive sample web app
+# 100ms Sample React App

-This is an example web app to demo 100mslive's web SDK
+This is an example web app to demo 100ms' web SDK

 ## Prerequisites